ramonple/ramonple/README.md

 # YIKAI MA

-Data Scientist in BNPP
+Data Scientist in BNP Paribas

 ## Quick Facts

 📊 PhD in Operational Research and Statistics, Master in Statistics and Bachelor in Mathematics with Finance.

-👩‍🎓 Interesting in Data science, Machine Learning, Deep Learning and Natural Language Processing.
+👩‍🎓 Interesting in Data Science, Machine Learning, Deep Learning and Natural Language Processing.

 📫 You can reach me via:  [![](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin)](https://www.linkedin.com/in/yikaima335337/)